 You’ve got all these crazy, patterned tissue papers.
 You could stop here.
 The texture rubbings could be a finished project all by themselves depending on the age of your kids.

 Let’s take it to the next level and introduce a couple of principles of design.
-(See this post for more details and a free printable about the principles of design!)
+The principles of design are ways that artists use the elements of art in a work of art.

 One way to achieve some rhythm in an artwork is to repeat an element over and over.
 We chose to repeat the shape of a circle, in various sizes, over and over.
 Pick a simple shape and make a composition using just that shape.